hepcat72/CFF/README.md

     tcsh run_example2.tcsh

 Example 2 runs CFF on FastQ test data.
 This executes pretty much the same commands, only it starts by performing minimal quality filtering using USEARCH (see [1]).

+### Example 3

+Run these commands:

+    cd samples
+    tcsh run_example3.tcsh

+Example 3 runs CFF on the gut samples test data.
+It runs the same analysis as example 2, but serves to demonstrate the value of the interestingPairs.pl script.
+The samples are taken from a male and a female subject (see [1]), at 3 time points separated by 3 months, with a 7th "unknown" sample taken 2 months afterward.
+The analysis shows that the dominant strain in the female samples and the dominant strain in the male samples differs by only one nucleotide for the two subjects.
+The pair of sequences are output by the interestingPairs.pl script.
+The seventh "unknown" sample is confidently identified as coming from the male subject, because it has the male-subject-specific strain.
+And indeed, this sample was taken from the male subject.
+This illustrates the utility of our method, stressing, in particular, that you don't even necessarily need a lot of samples to see meaningful features at the sub-OTU level.
+Any other cluster-based method would have equated the two sequences differing by a single base.

 ## REFERENCES